-As parents, talking with teens about alcohol, cannabis and other drugs can be difficult, but it’s the best way to help them make good decisions.
-The more informed you are, the more helpful you can be to your teens.
+As parents/guardians, talking with teens about alcohol, cannabis and other drugs can be difficult for some people.
+However, the more informed you are, the more helpful you can be to your teens to prevent harms related to substance use.
+Use the strategies below to talk with your teen about alcohol, cannabis, and other drugs.

-Start early and keep it ongoing.
-Recognize teachable moments and be prepared to talk to your teen about alcohol and cannabis.
-Be open to discuss their thoughts and what they know about alcohol and cannabis.
-Look for opportunities to share factual information.
+Start early, before they start using alcohol or other drugs and keep the conversations ongoing.
+Recognize teachable moments and be prepared to talk to your teen about alcohol, cannabis and/or other drugs.
+Be open to hear their thoughts and what they know about alcohol and other drugs.
+Look for opportunities to share factual information and where they can access other resources.

 If you are co-parenting, share your views with your partner and agree on rules and expectations together.